LPRowe/artificial-intelligence-snake/README.md

 ## Try it yourself.

-If you do not already have TensorFlow installed, you can play against the ai-snake here:
+If you do not already have TensorFlow installed, you can play against the ai-snake here:<br>
+<a href="https://lprowe.github.io/lpr-website/projects/ai-snake-playable/index.html" target="_blank"><b>AI Snake JavaScript Version</b></a>